cervoise/arduino_usb_key/README.md

 # Run

 Plug the Arduino on your target and copy the PowerShell script in order to save files on your SD card.
+The files will be base64 encoded.